-It is not required that every NSA along the Service Plane path of an NSI message flow be able to directly determine the requesting entity’s identity, however, it must be possible to trace the request back to the originating NSA, and from this NSA resolve the true identity of the entity.
-This will allow for it to always be possible to reach the originating entity and hold it accountable even though that originating entity may not be identifiable at each NSA in the Service Plane.
+It is not required that every NSA along the Service Plane path of an NSI message flow be able to directly determine the Originating Entity’s identity, however, it must be possible to trace the request back to the originating NSA, and from this NSA resolve the true identity of the Originating Entity.
+This will ensure that it is always be possible to reach the Originating Entity and hold it accountable even though that Originating Entity may not be identifiable at each NSA in the Service Plane.

-If any NSA along the Service Plane path wants to hide the identity found in the NSI message header it is allowed to replace it with its own identity information and therewith take all responsibility for that message when it travels further along the Service Plane.
-The NSA is allowed to rewrite the NSI message header to make it look like he is the originating NSA.
+If any NSA along the Service Plane path wants to hide the identity found in the NSI message header it is allowed to replace it with its own identity information and therewith take all responsibility for that message as it travels further through the Service Plane.
+The NSA is allowed to rewrite the NSI message header to make it look like that NSA is the originating NSA.

-An intermediate NSA in an NSI Connection Service message flow MAY replace the requesting entity’s identity reference with another identity reference only if this new entity is willing to accept responsibility for the Connection Service request.
+An intermediate NSA in an NSI Connection Service message flow MAY replace the Originating Entity’s identity reference with another identity reference only if this new entity is willing to accept responsibility for the Connection Service request.

-An intermediate NSA in an NSI Connection Service message flow MAY replace the originating uRA’s NSA identifier with its own only if it is willing to accept responsibility as the source of the Connection Service request, including all message audit requirements.
+An intermediate NSA in an NSI Connection Service message flow MAY replace the uRA’s NSA identifier with its own only if it is willing to accept responsibility as the source of the Connection Service request, including all message audit requirements.

 Authorization Policies